-This article describes an issue that you can't manage or remove objects that were created through directory synchronization from Azure AD.
+This article describes an issue that you can't manage or remove objects that were created through directory synchronization from Microsoft Entra ID.
 It provides two resolutions for this issue according to different reasons.

-Original product version: Cloud Services (Web roles/Worker roles), Azure Active Directory, Microsoft Intune, Azure Backup, Office 365 Identity Management
+Original product version: Cloud Services (Web roles/Worker roles), Microsoft Entra ID, Microsoft Intune, Azure Backup, Office 365 Identity Management

 Original KB number: 2619062

-You try to manually manage or remove objects that were created through directory synchronization from Azure Active Directory (Azure AD):
+You try to manually manage or remove objects that were created through directory synchronization from Microsoft Entra ID:

-For example, you want to remove an orphaned user account that was synced to Azure AD from your on-premises Active Directory Domain Services (AD DS).
+For example, you want to remove an orphaned user account that was synced to Microsoft Entra ID from your on-premises Active Directory Domain Services (AD DS).